civboot/fngi/notes/spore.md

 possibilities, describing them in reverse order (simplest to most complex):
 - WS: WS means "Working Stack".
 All values are gotten from the WS and values are pushed to the working stack.
-- IMWS: IM means "IMmediate".
-IMWS uses the 16bit immedaite value (after the current operation) as the "top" value and the working stack as the "second".
+- LIT: IM means "IMmediate".
+LIT uses the 16bit immedaite value (after the current operation) as the "top" value and the working stack as the "second".
   It stores it's value on the working stack.
 - FTOI: means "FeTch Operate Immediate".
 It fetches the value at the address